36 Hours in Chicago

 Maggie moment @ 10 a.m.

 Walk (or in the winter, rent ice skates and glide) along the "ribbon" path at Maggie Daley Park. maggiedaleypark.com If the weather isn't cooperating, head north on Michigan Avenue to soak in the 360-degree views at the top of the John Hancock Building.
-Daredevils will want to pay the extra $5 to try "Tilt!" where you stand in a glass box and are tilted over the 94th floor of the skyscraper.
+Daredevils will want to pay extra to try "Tilt!" where you stand in a glass box and are tilted over the 94th floor of the skyscraper.
 360chicago.com/tilt